Mazahir26/Blog-App/README.md

 - For push notifications to work we need one more step, you can follow this [guide](https://docs.expo.dev/push-notifications/using-fcm/#client-setup)

-- Finnaly you can test the app by running `$ expo start` but you might notice that it loads its default [Techcrunch](https://techcrunch.com/)
+- Finally you can test the app by running `$ expo start` but you might notice that it loads its default [Techcrunch](https://techcrunch.com/)

 - To change the blog website, `src/screens/Feed.tsx`